 born.
 The staff at hospitals and birthing centers can help you find a lactation specialist.
 Or you can take a breast-feeding class.

 - Plan ahead for times when you will need help

 after your baby is born.
 Many women get help from

 friends and family or they join a support group to talk

 - Buy breast-feeding

 cream, extra pillows, and nursing bras.
-You may be able to
+Find out about breast pumps, too.

 How do you

 these basic steps:

 - Get ready for the feeding.
 Be calm and